 Our Accommodation in Aigues-Mortes: Boutique Hôtel des Remparts & Spa

 The entrance of the Provence!
 For two days we explored one of the most beautiful places on earth: the villages of the Luberon, including Bonnieux, Lourmarin and Roussillon.
 If there is anywhere that the stereotypes of Provence come true, then it is here: lavender scents, local farmer’s markets and picture-perfect streets lined with olive trees.
 Honestly, this section of the road trip will positively astound you as much as it does us.

 You can find our more detailed travel article about Luberon here: Provence: The Charming Villages of Luberon

-Our next stop was the former capital of Provence: Aix-en-Provence.
+Our itinerary takes us to the former capital of Provence: Aix-en-Provence.
 The young, vibrant city sure knows how to impress!
 In the narrow streets of the old town we felt right at home.
 We visited the studio of Paul Cézanne, admired the many old wells and even made a trip to the mountains.
 But not just any mountain, the most famous mountain in the region, the Montagne Sainte-Victoire.
 The artist Cézanne was well known for his canvas work of this repeatedly painted mountain.

 You can find all our highlights shared in this travel article here: Best of Aix-en-Provence: Our Travel Guide & Tips

 From Aix-en-Provence our road trip continues to Roquebrune-sur-Argens.
 The pretty, relatively untouristic village is located directly on a structure of rocks: the Rocher de Roquebrune.
 Since we were there, we simply had to see the view from the summit.